spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 ####  Requirements Elicitation (REE):
 This focus area is the smallest of this Viewpoint, having only two capabilities.

-##### **REE A: Requirements are modeled by a distinct Requirement Element per requirement.**
+##### REE A: Requirements are modeled by a distinct Requirement Element per requirement.
 This capability describes that requirements are modeled in the SpesML plugin using the Requirement Element. *Plugin usage*: The engineer should right click the containment tree in the RequirementsViewpoint folder, and select create element->create a SpesML Requirement element as depicted in the image below.

 ![REE A example](/images/reea-example.png){:class="img-responsive"}

 The REE A is a very basic capability.
 Despite having the lowest maturity in this Viewpoint, all the other capabilities from this Viewpoint requires it.
 More information on the Requirement Element can be found [here](https://spesml.github.io/plugin/requirements_viewpoint.html#elements).

 **REE B: Requirements are categorized into one of the categories: Capability, Functional, Quality, Constraint.**
 This capability can be considered implemented when the Requirement Element category is defined.
-The categories supported by the SpesML Modeling Framework are described [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#modeling-elements).
+The categories supported by the SpesML Modeling Framework are described [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#modeling-elements). *Plugin usage*: The requirements category is symbolized trough the capital letter in the requirements icon.
 #### Requirements Specification (RES)

 This focus area has four capabilities.
 Three of them are of Conceptual kind.

-**RES A: Requirements are equipped with attributes containing meta-information including: name, category, status, rationale, and source.**: The SpesML Modeling framework supports a number of attributes and serving as template, which segregate information from the requirement description, improving readability.
-*Plugin usage*: The attributes of a requirements can be accessed through right click menu->properties.
+**RES A: Requirements are equipped with attributes containing meta-information including: name, category, status, rationale, and source.**: The SpesML Modeling framework supports a number of attributes and serving as template, which segregate information from the requirement description, improving readability. *Plugin usage*: The attributes of a requirements can be accessed through right click menu->properties.
 The image below depicts how they are presented in the plugin.
 ![REE A example](/images/car-attributes.png){:class="img-responsive"}
 Additional information on requirement attributes can be found [here](https://spesml.github.io/concepts/modeling_framework/requirements_viewpoint.html#requirements-attributes).